-Jeremiah Jay Newton, born in Queens County and the President of S.V.A., proudly
+Jeremiah Jay Newton (rear seat, left) born in Queens County and the President of S.V.A., proudly

 touring with S.V.A.
-Director Willson L. Henderson, S.V.A.
-Treasurer Terri Van Dyke,
+Director Willson L. Henderson (rare as the driver), S.V.A.
+Treasurer and AIDS

-[Photo on S.V.A. camera by Queens Gay Committee chairperson Danny P. Dromm]
+[Photo on the S.V.A. camera by Queens Gay Committee chairperson Danny D. Dromm]

 And for the always huge Gay Pride Parade with the STONEWALL Vets Assn. in Manhattan!